Will Snap Become Just Another Broken IPO?

 Judging by Ghostface Chillah's reaction to recent market conditions at Snap along with the upcoming combination of two huge lockup expiries combined with what could be another disappointing Q217 financial report in August he is feeling a little emotional at the moment.
 However, he may be expressing the correct emotion at this time, which would be something in the neighborhood of panic...

-Disclosure: I am/we are long SNAP.
+Disclosure: I am/we are short SNAP.

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.